vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 FORMS OF INFIDELITY:

-It has been said, "He who understands dharma prescribed in the Vedas and the smritis with the help of arguments not opposed (to the spirit of) the Vedas and stāstras - be alone knows dharma, and not others."
+It has been said, "He who understands dharma prescribed in the Vedas and the Smr̥tis with the help of arguments not opposed (to the spirit of) the Vedas and stāstras - be alone knows dharma, and not others."
 Those who have not understood dharma by the proper exercise of reason will become rationalistio

-1. Mahabharata : Aranya Parva;
+1. Mahābhārata : Aranya Parva;

 192-56

-2. Maou Smriti : 12-106284 CHAPTER
+2. Maou Smr̥ti : 12-106284 CHAPTER

 (and sceptical) and will misinterpret the true meaning with specious arguments inconsistent with the Vedas; it has been stated that "by the followers of Kanada (Vaiseshika logicians), the followers of Sakya (Buddhista ) aod the heretics, the dharma ordained in the Vedas has disappeared."